juanlazarde/ansible/README.md

 The issue tracker is the preferred channel for bug reports, features requests and submitting pull requests.

 Please maintain the existing coding style.
 Add unit tests and examples for any new or changed functionality, if possible.
+Use the `.editorconfig` to maintain consistency.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)